frederic-perez/AmE-dictionary/data/idioms.md

 __Johnnie-come-lately__ _n_ :three: (Johnny-come-lately) Someone new to a situation or status. _We were a Johnny-came-lately._
 __Johnny One-Note__ Someone who repeatedly expresses or maintains a strong opinion on a single or a few particular subjects.
 __joined at the hip__ :two: To be exceptionally close to someone.
+__joking aside__ Used to introduce a serious statement that follows a humorous statement. _It looks like this is a job for Superman!
+But joking aside, this is a serious problem and we’re going to need help._
 __jollies__ _slang_ Gun, thrills, enjoyment.
 __jolly (someone) along__ To encourage someone (to do something), especially in a positive, cheerful manner.
 __jolly (someone) up__ To make (someone) happier or more cheerful; to cheer (someone) up.